Define Your Photographic Testament to Refine and Strengthen Your Photographic Approach

-The most surprising question is undoubtedly the 6th and last one:
+The most surprising question is undoubtedly the sixth and last one:

-- CHow do you want people to remember your career?
+- How do you want people to remember your career?

 I was speechless for at least thirty seconds.
 No one had ever asked me that question.
 The reporter remained patient.
-Surely every artist interviewed must have that reaction when they hear that question.
+Surely every artist interviewed must have had a similar reaction when they heard that question.

-After this moment that seemed like an eternity, I finally answered:
+After a moment that seemed like an eternity, I finally answered:

 “I would like people to remember me as a person who created photos to help others get better.
 I would like people to remember me as a photographer who did everything to make his photos not only beautiful but also useful.”

 I wondered if this answer was interesting.
-I had answered frankly, without any calculation.
-After two days thinking about my answer, I realized that answer was my photographic testament.
+I had answered frankly, without much thought.
+I simply stated what I felt in my heart, without considering its impact.
+After two days of contemplating my answer, I realized that answer was my photographic testament.

-As always, I grabbed my notepad and started writing this answer.
-I realized that it was an essential part of my life as a photographer.
+As always, I grabbed my notepad and began writing.
+I realized that writing out my thoughts, my purpose, and the impact of my work, were essential parts of my life as a photographer.

 Without meaning to, this magazine had highlighted an essential element to refine my photographic approach.
-But above all, thanks to it, I was able to strengthen it a little more.
+Ultimately, I was grateful for the opportunity to strengthen and redefine my purpose a little more.

 I wanted to share my thoughts with you.
 That is the purpose of the rest of this article.
 But first, I thought it was important to make some essential reminders.